RobotecAI/ROSCon2023Demo/README.md

     ```

 ### Troubleshooting
-If you intend to switch between Humble and Iron distributions, it is best to perform a clean build, or at least rebuild ROS 2 and RGL Gem.
-Make sure you build the workspace and the simulation project with the same distribution (rebuild and source on change).

-If your simulation does not work as intended, please first make sure that you sourced the workspace again before running the project.
+If your simulation does not work as intended, please first make sure that you sourced the ROS 2 workspace before running the project.

 Please also refer to the common [Troubleshooting Guide](https://docs.o3de.org/docs/user-guide/interactivity/robotics/troubleshooting/).